Universal Studios Japan Rides

 Disclaimer: This article contains affiliate links.
 If you book after clicking on one of these links then we may receive a small commission at no extra cost to you.

-Anne Sutherland-Smith is the founder of the Pretraveller and Japan Travel Planning blogs which focuses on travel planning.
-Anne has made multiple visits to destinations like Japan, South Korea, Hong Kong, Singapore, the USA and Europe and has also extensively explored her home country of Australia.
-As a result she writes from personal experience to help others plan their trips to Korea and other destinations.
+Thanks to Tony's high school German language teacher he has a long-standing passion for travel and international food.
+He runs the Pretraveller and Japan Travel Planning blogs with his wife Anne to help people plan their travels.
+Tony has visited destinations including Japan, South Korea, Hong Kong, Singapore and Europe and has also extensively explored his home country of Australia.
+As a result he writes from personal experience to help others plan their trips.